axdree/Writeups-by-QWERTY/Lag'N'Crash 2021/Web/Notetaker/writeup.md

 ![](./3.png)
 <br>

-Reference: https://fireshellsecurity.team/asisctf-fort-knox/ (All the techniques)
+Reference: https://fireshellsecurity.team/asisctf-fort-knox/ (All the techniques)<br>
 Reference: https://www.onsecurity.io/blog/server-side-template-injection-with-jinja2/ (Changing the techniques to do stuff)